-Posted October 17, 2012 By: Conan Troutman
+Posted October 17, 2012 at 08:00 pm by Conan Troutman

 Despite being somewhat abandoned by Motorola as far as official updates are concerned, the Motorola Defy & Defy+ are refusing to accept that the latest versions of Android are out of the question.
 Having recently received an unofficial version of CM10 based on Android 4.1.2 thanks to XDA Recognized Developer Quarx, these devices continue to defiantly (see what I did there?) push the limits of what they are capable of.

 As you might expect, this build is still in quite an early stage.
 There might be bugs, and it may not be suitable for use as a daily driver quite yet.
 That said, the general feedback within the development thread seems to be very good, without any deal breaking issues being reported so far.
 The bui. . .
 READ ON »